kubeflow/community/wgs/wg-pipelines/wg-charter-pipelines.md

   - Used by fullset Kubeflow deployment
 - TF Job and other training controllers
   - Used by user's codes, e.x. certain pipeline component (one node in DAG) uses TF Job for training.
+- Katib
+  - Used by user's codes, e.x. certain pipeline component (one node in DAG) uses Katib for HP tuning etc.

 #### Initial set of subprojects governed by ML Pipelines WG